sharetribe/sharetribe/README.md

 Use these instructions to set up and deploy Sharetribe for production in different environments.
 They have been put together by the developer community, and are not officially maintained by the Sharetribe core team.
 The instructions might be somewhat out of date.

-If you have installation instructions that you would like to share, don't hesitate to share them at the [Sharetribe community forum](https://www.sharetribe.com/community).
+If you have installation instructions that you would like to share, don't hesitate to share them at the [Sharetribe Go community forum](https://www.sharetribe.com/community).

 - [Deploying Sharetribe to Heroku](https://gist.github.com/svallory/d08e9baa88e18d691605) by [svallory](https://github.com/svallory)
 - [How to install Sharetribe on Centos 7.x](https://medium.com/@resilientbeast/how-to-install-sharetribe-on-centos-7-x-cbdb6d0366e5) by [Arek Hukalowicz](https://www.linkedin.com/in/arek-hukalowicz-8ab0228a/)